dorawyy/thinkr/doc/M3_Requirements_and_Design.md

 **Quiz/flashcard generation performance**
     - **Description**: The amount of time it takes to generate a quiz or a flashcard via documents and retrieve them must take no longer than 11.3 seconds.
     - **Justification**: According to [Source](https://think.storage.googleapis.com/docs/mobile-page-speed-new-industry-benchmarks.pdf), the average speed index for content loading in the United States Technology category is 11.3 seconds.
 So we based our non functional requirements on this industry benchmark which is a reasonable assumption for content generation tasks.
 This is also relevant to user experience as slow response times may result in users not wanting to interact with our app as much.
+**View Suggested Materials Similarity Search performance**
+    - **Description**: The amount of time it takes to perform similarity search between a user's documents with other existing documents to output suggested materials must take no longer than 11.3 seconds.
+    - **Justification**: As with the first non functional requirement, this non functional requirement is also speed based so we based it on [Source](https://think.storage.googleapis.com/docs/mobile-page-speed-new-industry-benchmarks.pdf).
+According to this source, the average speed index for content loading in the United States Technology category is 11.3 seconds.
+So calculating the similarities and fetching the already-generated materials should take no longer than 11.3 seconds.

 ## 4. Designs Specification